apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+### Groovy Access Strategy

+The [Groovy Access Strategy](../services/Service-Access-Strategy-Groovy.html) assigned to service definitions is now revamped to allow for optional operations.
+The structure of the script is also changed to allow the script to remain lean and lightweight.

+<div class="alert alert-info">:information_source: <strong>Breaking Change</strong><p>This is potentially a breaking change.
+Please consult the documentation to review the new requirements and adjust your scripts accordingly.</p></div>

 ## Other Stuff

 - U2F functionality is removed from the CAS codebase and is no longer supported.
 The [underlying library](https://github.com/Yubico/java-u2flib-server) provided by Yubico has been deprecated and archived since 2022.